bishtanuj/Machine_Learning_Algorithms/Apriori Algorithm/README.md

     - Generate candidate set C3 using L2 (join step).
     - Check if all subsets of these itemsets are frequent.
 Remove non-frequent itemsets.
     - Find all support count of the remaining itemsets.
     - Compare the candidate (C3) support count with min_support to obtain itemset L3 and so on.

+### Applications
+- **Market Basket Analysis**: Identifying associations between products purchased together.
+- **Recommendation System**: Suggesting related items based on user behavior.
+- **Web Usage Mining**: Analyzing user navigation patterns.